userfrosting/learn/pages/16.advanced/10.custom-cli/docs.md

 ---
 title: Custom Bakery Commands
+metadata:
+    description: You may extend the UserFrosting\System\Bakery\BaseCommand class to implement your own CLI commands that can be run through Bakery.
 taxonomy:
     category: docs
 ---

-While the Bakery CLI tool comes with great build in commands, your Sprinkles can also take advantage of the Bakery by adding their own cli commands.
+While the Bakery CLI tool comes with great built-in commands, your Sprinkles can also take advantage of the Bakery by adding their own cli commands.

 ## Writing custom commands